jmenter/JAMSVGImage/README.md

 2. Graphic file sizes tend to be much smaller
 3. Built-in "flat look" (haha)

 There are two main ways to use these classes.
-The first is to simply create a new JMSVGImage object and use the drawing methods, like so:
+The first is to simply create a new JMSVGImage object and use the instance's drawing methods to draw in a graphics context, like so:

     JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
     [tiger drawInCurrentContext];